Skip to content

 Please note:

-are required for the initial setup and authentication with the NPC Builder API. - The
+• The clientId and clientSecret are required for the initial setup and authentication with the NPC Builder API.

-are provided, the plugin will prioritize the usage of theclientSecret
+• If both clientSecret and bearerToken are provided, the plugin will prioritize the usage of the clientSecret for authentication.

 Using the Plugin #